idaholab/moose/framework/doc/content/source/vectorpostprocessors/SideValueSampler.md

 The data output to CSV is output with the columns listed below.
 The declared vectors use the same names.

-- the id of the element the quadrature point, on the side, belongs to
+- the id of the element that the quadrature point, on the side, belongs to

-- the values of the requested variables, with a column named after the variable
+- the values of the requested variables, with a column named after each variable

 - the X, Y, Z coordinates of the quadrature points on the side